 With very few exceptions, benefits eligible faculty and staff who work 17.5 hours or more and paid directly by Harvard University are eligible for this benefit.
 New employees should allow 5-9 weeks from the start of their employment to receive their first transit order.

 What information do faculty and staff need to enroll?

 Faculty and staff need a Harvard ID and PIN to enroll at the online ordering system.
 By ordering, employees authorize Harvard to payroll deduct their portion of the cost of the order.
 To receive order confirmations and messages, employees must enter a valid email address.

 Yes and No. Harvard offers a 50% subsidy for one monthly MBTA pass for each eligible employee.
 Private Transit Products are not subsidized, however by purchasing through Harvard’s program, employees receive pre-tax savings.
 The savings will vary depending upon your tax bracket and withholdings but can be up to 30-35%.

 How do faculty and staff order Transit Products and what are the ordering deadlines?

 Faculty and staff with a Harvard ID and PIN can order a subsidized MBTA monthly pass and/or non-subsidized transit products at the online ordering system.
-If you do not have a Harvard ID and PIN, email CommuterChoice or call 617-384-RIDE(7433) or Crosby Benefits: 1-800-462-2235 # 6 to request a Paper Purchasing Form.
-The order deadline for online enrollment is the first day of the month prior to the month of use.
+The ordering deadline is the first day of the month prior to the month of use.
 For example, order your pass online by midnight on March 1 for April usage.
 The deadline for a paper order form is the 25th of the second month prior to the month of use.
 For example, submit your paper form by February 25th for an April pass.